rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 **For discussions about separator choice, please discuss them in [this issue](https://github.com/Manishearth/namespacing-rfc/issues/1) to avoid overwhelming the main RFC thread.**

 A different separator might make more sense.
+See the [previous section](#slash-as-a-separator) for more on the original proposal of `/` as a separator.

 We could continue to use `/` but also use `@`, i.e. have crates named `@foo/bar`.
 This is roughly what npm does and it seems to work.
 The `@` would not show up in source code, but would adequately disambiguate crates and features in Cargo.toml and in URLs.